-Look at this data from the AACP on the average PCAT scores over the past five years.
+Look at this data from the AACP on the average PCAT scores from 2014-2018.

 Accepted PharmCAS applicants GPA

-In the same light, the best programs in the pharmacy will always have to turn away good candidates.
+In the same light, the best programs for a pharmacy student will always have to turn away good candidates.
 They’re just not turning away nearly as many as they used to.

-The higher cost schools in pharmacy tend to be easier to get into.
+The higher cost schools in pharmacy tend to be the easiest pharmacy schools to get into.
 After all, the schools have big profit margins and lots of incentives to push becoming a pharmacist as a dream career.

-Pharmacists face limited job growth with influx of new grads
+Pharmacists face limited job growth with the influx of new grads

-The growth rate of jobs for pharmacists is expected to be 6% a year, on par with the average for all occupations according to the BLS.
+The growth rate of jobs for pharmacists is expected to be 2% from 2021 to 2031, which is less than the average for all occupations, 5%, according to the BLS.

 The growth in the number of admitted students over the past 15 years was 7.1%.